You know someone means business when they dispense with a preamble and place the apply now button at the top of a post!

 For inquiries about how to sponsor the CSUF Startup Competition as a donor and/or in-kind sponsor please reach out to us at email@example.com for more information

-We are dedicated to helping the next generation of entrepreneurs develop the skills that they need in order to compete locally and globally.
+We are dedicated to helping the next generation of entrepreneurs develop the skills that they need to compete locally and globally.
 The CSUF Entrepreneurship program does many things,